agathabarros/agathabarros/README.md

 ### Hello, I'm Agatha Barros!👋

-- 🔭 I’m currently studying on University of Porto
-- 🌱 I’m currently learning Python, SQL and Bussiness
 - 👯 I’m looking to collaborate on a project that makes me feel part of something bigger